+The fourth church in this study is the Church of Thyatira – the corrupt church.
 The Church of Thyatira seems to be a church that’s fairly well doing even to Jesus.
-He regards them in such a way that although they may seem as “the last” they will actually be “the first”, “I know thy works, and charity, and service, and faith, and thy patience, and thy works; and the last to be more than the first” (Revelation 2:19).
-This is mirrored in Matthew 20:1-16 in the parable in which a house owner hires laborers to work in his vineyard but pays the first and last workers the same wage, although the first worked hard in the sun.
+He regards them in such a way that although they may seem as “the last” they will actually be “the first”, “I know your works, love, service, faith, and your patience; and as for your works, the last are more than the first.”
+(Revelation 2:19) This is mirrored in Matthew 20:1-16 in the parable in which a house owner hires laborers to work in his vineyard but pays the first and last workers the same wage, although the first worked hard in the sun.
 They felt that they were more deserving of a greater reward than the last but the house owner didn’t see it that way.
 This can be said of Jesus as well.

-The reward for overcoming is interesting and references something else in Revelation 12, “And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations: And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of my Father.
-And I will give him the morning star” (Revelation 2:26-28).
-Although Revelation 12 is a study for a different time, the first 6 verses talk about the “great wonder in heaven”; a woman who gives birth to a child.
-This child’s description here mirrors that of the reward received in Revelation 2:24-25, “And she brought forth a man child, who was to rule all nations with a rod of iron: and her child was caught up unto God, and to his throne” (Revelation 12:5).
-Due to this, I believe one of the characters in this “great wonder” can be identified as the church who has overcome in Christ.
+The reward for overcoming is interesting and references something else in Revelation 12, “And he who overcomes, and keeps My works until the end, to him I will give power over the nations — ‘He shall rule them with a rod of iron; They shall be dashed to pieces like the potter’s vessels’ — as I also have received from My Father; and I will give him the morning star.”
+(Revelation 2:26-28) Although Revelation 12 is a study for a different time, the first 6 verses talk about the “great wonder in heaven”; a woman who gives birth to a child.
+This child’s description here mirrors that of the reward received in Revelation 2:24-25, “She bore a male Child who was to rule all nations with a rod of iron.
+And her Child was caught up to God and His throne.”
+(Revelation 12:5) Due to this, I believe one of the characters in this “great wonder” can be identified as the church who has overcome in Christ.